 Where a final financial order is made (whether by consent or after a contested hearing) it should either include a maintenance order for the wife or should clearly dismiss her maintenance claim.
-Where all financial claims (for maintenance, capital and pension orders) are dismissed this is known as a ‘clean break’.
+Where all financial claims (for maintenance, capital, property and pension orders) are dismissed this is known as a ‘clean break’.

 There are several types of maintenance order for spouses.
 In short the Court can make